asmetics/zombieAI/README.md

         - Zombies can climb ladders more relilably to reach the player.
 ## Installation

-To install this mod, install as any other fabric mod.
-Place the .jar file in your mods directory.
+To install this mod do the following:

+1. Navigate to the /BUILD folder of the repo.
+ - If you want to just want the mod, download the .JAR in /BUILD/CURRENT
+ - However if you need a specific verison, then you can find it in the /BUILD/OLD folder.
+2. Download the .JAR you want
+3. Place in your mods folder, or in your mod manager like any other mod.

 ## Credits

 - Developer: [@asmetics](https://www.github.com/asmetics)